-The Clinch Mountain Range surrounds the Lake, making lakes in Tennessee very attractive.
+The Clinch Mountain Range surrounds the Lake, making it very attractive.
 Rental cabins and holiday cottages are available along the shoreline.
-So lakes in Tennessee is an excellent place to look for a short vacation and make a real connection with nature.
+So is an excellent place to look for a short vacation and make a real connection with nature.

 6. Reelfoot Lake